 UN system efforts in relation to South-South cooperation should focus on supporting the development by the South for the South of their own approaches and modalities and concepts for South-South cooperation.
-Doing otherwise would "multilateralize" the framing, conceptualization, definition, scope, and implementation of South-South cooperation, resulting in the involvement of the developed countries in such work and giving them a voice in terms of shaping South-South cooperation; a situation that does not apply when it comes to North-South ODA cooperation given that such North-South ODA is governed by a primarily North-owned or -managed framework (e.g. the Paris Declaration, the Accra Agenda for Action, the Busan Partnership for Aid Effectiveness, the Global Partnership for Effective Development Cooperation) under the Organisation for Economic Cooperation and Development (OECD)'s Development Assistance Committee with minimal or no North-South multilateral accountability or oversight.
+Doing otherwise would "multilateralize" the framing, conceptualization, definition, scope, and implementation of South-South cooperation, resulting in the involvement of the developed countries in such work and giving them a voice in terms of shaping South-South cooperation; a situation that does not apply when it comes to North-South ODA cooperation given that such North-South ODA is governed by a primarily North-owned or -managed framework (e.g. the Paris Declaration, the Accra Agenda for Action, the Busan Partnership for Aid Effectiveness, the Global Partnership for Effective Development (OECD)'s Development Assistance Committee with minimal or no North-South multilateral accountability or oversight.